coveo/ui-kit/packages/samples/vuejs/README.md

 npm install --save-dev ncp
 ```

-> `ncp` is a utility that we will use to copy assets from the atomic project into the vue application, as explained below.
+> `ncp` is a utility that we will use to copy assets from the atomic project into the Vue application, as explained below.

 ### Copy assets from `@coveo/atomic`

-In order for you to be able to leverage everything that atomic has to offer, you will need to copy some assets into your public folder.
+To leverage everything that Atomic has to offer, you will need to copy some assets into your public folder.
 If you skip this step, some of your dynamic content that is based on localization or svgs will be missing, and you will see some content being displayed as the placeholder 'between-parentheses' instead.

 ```json
 scripts: {